-The Rainbow Room, at the end of the Early Years corridor, may be used as a time out room if necessary.
-If this room is to be used, a behaviour plan and risk assessment will have been carried out and it will only be used in accordance with these documents and/or as a last resort.
+The Rainbow Room, at the end of the Early Years corridor and The Hub, may be used as a time out room if necessary.
+If these rooms are to be used, a behaviour plan and risk assessment will have been carried out and it will only be used in accordance with these documents and/or as a last resort.
 This is a safe room and children can be taken to this room to time out or to calm down where necessary